 Characters level up as they kill enemies and deliver quests.
 But if a player "grinds" in a area that is too far below his/her own level they will only gain 1 XP per enemy.
 The original leveling was capped at 50.
 The third DLC pack, The Secret Armory of General Knoxx, increased the cap to 61 - which was eventually changed to 69 in a free patch for everyone.
 With each new level, players may assign points to character attributes and skills.
 Upon reaching level five, each class will gain access to a class-specific skill (e.g. Roland's turret or Mordecai's Bloodwing).
 Moving forward from level five, players may progress through their skill trees choosing one of three paths to further enhance existing skills, and gain access to new ones.
 A max level character will have earned 46 points for spending in the skill tree -- 1 to gain access to the action skill and 45 to place as the player chooses among other skills.

 In addition to skill advancement chosen by the player upon leveling, weapons skills are also advanced based on usage.
-These weapon skills give bonuses to reload time, stability, damage, rate of fire, cool-down rate and accuracy, depending on which weapon you are using.
+These weapon skills give bonuses to reload time, stability, damage, rate of fire, cool-down rate and accuracy, depending on which weapon that the player is using.

-Aesthetic customization is present, although it is limited to setting armor and clothing colours for your character.
-The base appearance of your character is static; all Berserkers will appear as Brick and all Hunters will appear as Mordecai, for example.
-Of course, you will also see the unique models of any guns you may have equipped.
+Aesthetic customization is present, although it is limited to setting armor and clothing colors.
+The base appearance of characters is static; all Berserkers will appear as Brick and all Hunters will appear as Mordecai, for example.
+Of course, players will also see the unique models of any guns that may be equipped.

 The game has garnered comparisons to Diablo for its inclusion of a plethora of procedurally-generated weapons.
 Some enemies will drop loot.
 In true medieval RPG fashion, treasure chests also appear throughout the world, albeit in more appropriate forms.
-In addition to guns, players will happen upon grenade mods, shields, artifacts, and class mods which will grant a boost to some of your character's skills.
+In addition to guns, players will happen upon grenade mods, shields, artifacts, and class mods which will grant a boost to the character's skills.
 Vending machines are available to facilitate the buying and selling of loot.
-When you look at a dropped piece of loot, a box pops up giving you vital information about that item.
+When players look at a dropped piece of loot, a box pops up providing vital information about that item.
 Loot is also color-coded based on how common it is a la Diablo, the color coding rarity scheme is as follows, from least to greatest: White, Green, Blue, Purple, Yellow, Orange, Dark Orange, Pearl.
 (The Pearlescent color is a very light shade of blue, not to be confused with White guns).

 The game contains 160 quests.
 These are composed of 30 quests in the mainline story and 130 side quests.
 Most quests will be taken from NPCs and bounty boards in the games various towns and settlements.
 In addition to quests, the game includes repeatable scenarios complete with bosses that may be farmed for loot and experience.